BBC America: Identity

 At launch, BBC America carried the BBC One balloon, with a limited set of idents.
 This was replaced in 2001 by a new look designed by TZ Design, a predominantly white look with the Union Jack appearing.
 In April 2004, BBC Broadcast unveiled a new look for the channel, winning the bid against two US design firms.
 The new identity was "coherent" in order to cater all media, while maintaining the white and black scheme and the colors of the Union Jack, core elements of the previous look, in the rebrand.

-On January 17, 2007, a new look by design firm mOcean was unveiled, featuring a secondary blue, whhite and red bullseye logo with a lowercase A, as well as the tagline A little Brit different.
+On January 17, 2007, a new look by design firm mOcean was unveiled, featuring a secondary blue, white and red bullseye logo with a lowercase A, as well as the tagline A little Brit different.
 The new look had consultancy from BigSmall and was designed by BigStar.

 The current identity brought forth the secondary logo unveiled in 2021 a chance to become primary.
 The "Brit-ish" tagline is a subtle reference to British humor.